3mmaRand/gist-lm/docs/t-test-revisit.md

 :::

-The modified plant have a lower mean omega 3 content than the wild type plants.
-The modification appears not to be successful.
+The modified plants have a lower mean omega 3 content than the wild type plants.
+The modification appears not to be successful!
 In fact, it may have significantly lowered the omega 3 content!

 Let’s create a summary of the data that will be useful for plotting later: